apache/shenyu-website/docs/user-guide/observability/observability.md

 For deployment, please refer to [Binary Packages Deployment](../../deployment/deployment-package.md#start-shenyu-bootstrap-with-shenyu-agent) or [Docker Deployment](../../deployment/deployment-docker.md#start-shenyu-bootstrap-with-shenyu-agent)

-> Developers can add the `-javaagent` parameter to the JVM parameter of the IDE startup configuration
+> Developers can add the `-javaagent` parameter to the JVM parameter of the IDE startup configuration, please refer to [Local debug and run agent module](../../developer/debug-agent.md).